Member cross-section symbols are used in the Structure task.

 The delivered symbols also contain a production physical representation.
 This representation is available only for marine models in the Structural Manufacturing task, and is not used for plant and materials handling models.

-For more information, see Cross-Section Symbol Representations in the 2D Symbols User's Guide.
+See Cross-Section Symbol Representations in the 2D Symbols Help.